GlacioHack/xdem/doc/source/cli_topo.md

 :::

 :::{note}
-The value `null` in the YAML file, representing the absence of a value or a null value, is serialized as `None` in the dictionary.
+The `null` and `None` values are both accepted in YAML files, which correspond to `None` in the Python API.
 :::

 ::::